Choc91/General-Assembly-Capstone/README.md

 ## Context and Problem Statement

 ### This project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide visibility when deciding whether to extend a loan to the borrower or not.

-This 2007 financial lending csv data set is derived from https://www.lendingclub.com/
-To build a regression model to predict percentage of loan default.
+To build a model to predict percentage of loan default.
 Model performance will be guided by true positive rate sensitivity, and the model should at least improve upon baseline by 0.5% or more.
 Baseline is defined as the performing loan over total loan in the year 2007.
+This file consisted a total of 42535 loans and the 2007 financial lending csv data set is derived from https://www.lendingclub.com/

 Many Americans will need to borrow money at some point in their lives, whether to pay for school, a car or a home.
 Unfortunately, not everyone pays back their loans.
 Defaulting on a loan is detrimental to both borrowers and lenders.
 In efforts to curtail this activity, I developed a model that aimed to outperform the existing process LendingClub uses to approve loans.